triangleXIV/MAFT-Multi-modal-Fusion-Attention-Transformer/README.md

 # MFAT：Multi-modal Fusion Attention Transformer

-For the implementation of the Chinese dataset Multi-ZOL, please refer to our (other code)[https://github.com/triangleXIV/DIST-Deep-Interaction-Sentiment-Transformer].
+For the implementation of the Chinese dataset Multi-ZOL, please refer to our [other code](https://github.com/triangleXIV/DIST-Deep-Interaction-Sentiment-Transformer).